 At Laurel Road you have choices on how you’d like your account to work in an overdraft situation.
 From savings to a credit card, choose another Laurel Road account to back up your checking account to help avoid fees.

 Balance Alerts can help you avoid overdrafts and the fees that come with them, while Transaction Alerts can tell you when deposits and credits post to your account.

 Laurel Road will not authorize and pay overdrafts for the following types of transactions unless you ask us to.

 We can’t guarantee we will authorize and pay every type of transaction, so you may be declined for the above types of transactions.

 If you choose to decline the Overdraft Services, ATM transactions and everyday debit card transactions that would cause your account to be overdrawn will typically be declined.
 However, overdrafts may still be paid at our discretion on checks, automatic bill payments and recurring debit card transactions.

 You may prevent Laurel Road from paying for some transactions when your account does not contain sufficient available funds.
 Call 1-833-427-2265

 You can choose another Laurel Road account to back up to your checking account and help pay for any overdraft transactions that may occur.
-Depending on what you choose, an overdraft protection transfer fee may apply, but you’ll save money by avoiding overdraft fees and any non-sufficient funds fees that could be charged.
+No transfer fees apply when you choose any of the overdraft protection options.
+Therefore, you’ll save money by avoiding overdraft fees.

 If you overdraw your checking account, funds can be automatically transferred from your Laurel Road High Yield Savings Account, and Linked Savings Account without an overdraft protection transfer fee charged.

-Your Laurel Road credit card can automatically transfer funds to your checking account to cover any overdrafts.
-Funds are transferred once per day to cover all overdrafts from that day and only one overdraft protection transfer fee is charged per day which reduces the amount of overdraft fees you may otherwise be charged.
+If you overdraw your checking account, funds can be automatically transferred from your Laurel Road credit card account to cover any overdrafts without an overdraft protection fee charged.
+Funds are transferred once per day to cover all overdrafts from that day, which reduces the amount of overdraft fees you may otherwise be charged